Last Updated on

 C is for Creatine

-Creatine is one of the most well-researched supplements in the world, it has been used widely since the early 90s and is responsible for improving explosive power, anaerobic performance, muscle hypertrophy , and also has positive effects on brain performance .
+Creatine is one of the most well-researched supplements in the world.
+It has been used widely since the early 90s and is responsible for improving explosive power, anaerobic performance, muscle hypertrophy , and also has positive effects on brain performance .

 D is for Drop Sets

-Training to failure is a fantastic way to get the most out of your workout, exercises which involve drop sets can increase the amount of motor units activated in the muscle, and increase the hormonal response to exercise .
+Training to failure is a fantastic way to get the most out of your workout, exercises which involve drop sets can increase the number of motor units activated in the muscle, and increase the hormonal response to exercise .

 To perform a drop set you should exercise to failure (for example perform a set of bicep curls until you can't lift the bar up anymore) and then immediately lower the weight to around 50% and then train to failure again.